blockmatic/antelope-ship-reader/README.md

-# Reactive EOSIO State Reader
+# Reactive Antilope State Reader

 `eosio-ship-reader` is a multi-threaded reactive eosio state reader written in typescript using on rxjs and `worker_threads`.